IAmAnonUser/DeeMusic/README.md

 6. Format code: `black src/`
 7. Submit a pull request

-### Code Style
-- Follow PEP 8 guidelines
-- Use type hints where possible
-- Write docstrings for all public methods
-- Add unit tests for new features

 ### Reporting Issues
 - Use the GitHub Issues page
 - Include system information (OS, Python version)
 - Provide detailed reproduction steps
 - Attach relevant log files

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## ⚠️ Disclaimer

 This application is for educational purposes only.
-Users are responsible for complying with Deezer's Terms of Service and applicable copyright laws.
+Users are responsible for complying with D**zer's Terms of Service and applicable copyright laws.
 The developers are not responsible for any misuse of this software.